MikeDenisov/mikedenisov.github.io/_projects/slotomania.md

 ### Challenges
-* Extremely high quality bar - when project have millions daily users, even very improbable corner cases bubble up quite fast.
+* Maintaining an extremely high quality bar, crucial for a project with millions of daily users where even improbable corner cases surface rapidly.
-* 'Must release until date' requirements of the seasonal feature.
+* Meeting 'must release until date' requirements for seasonal features.
-* Large legacy codbase that couldn't be rebuilt and must stay in the project - sets of legacy unique content and features that players collected and must be held in the project, with continious development of related functionality.
+* Managing enormous size of the codebase, necessitating continuous development of related functionality.
-* Releases support on over distribution 9 platforms.
+* Supporting releases on over 9 distribution platforms.
-* Enormous size of the codebase.
-* Deeply multithreaded environment.
+* Operating in a complex distributed and multithreaded development environment.